-- They have one very specific safety rule that if not followed during a life threatening incident, will HANG you in court!
+- There is one very specific technique that if not followed during a life threatening incident, will HANG you in court!

 From a Defensive Standpoint

-- A revolver laying on a flat surface can be easier to pick up than a semi-automatic.
-Depends upon the person.
+- A revolver laying on a flat surface might be easier to pick up than a semi-automatic.

 - Revolvers can be pressed up against the body of an assailant and fired continuously.
 You can’t do that with semi-automatics, they will go out-of-battery and not fire.

 - Revolvers can be fired while inside clothing, your coat, an EDC, etc. There is the good possibility you might set your clothes on fire but if my life were at stake, that’s really the least of my worries until other business is taken care of.